Ahmad-Jouhar/VoidSlide/README.md

 # VoidSlide
 A 2D side-scrolling game I made using C++ and SFML

-## requirements:
+## Requirements:
 - the game requires the user to install the SFML library with the following command:
   **sudo apt-get install libsfml-dev**
 - the compiled executable called "VoidSlide" can only be run on linux (running it on windows will require it to be compiled for windows)

+## How to run:
+you can double click the file "VoidSlide," but if that does not work, you can do the following:

-you can run the game through the terminal by:
+Open a terminal by:
-- right-clicking and selecting "Open in Terminal" in the folder
+- right-click and select "Open in Terminal" in the game folder
 - or, opening a terminal and navigating to the game folder

 next type "**./VoidSlide**" or double-click the program and enjoy!

 if the game doesn't work, you can recompile it using